 Overweight and Obesity – A Growing Challenge

 Overweight and obesity refer to having excess fat that increases the risk of serious health issues, including heart disease, diabetes, certain cancers, osteoarthritis and other complications.
-Both conditions are growing global health challenges and require urgent attention.
+These conditions are growing global health challenges and require urgent attention.

 Both overweight and obesity are emerging as public health challenges in most countries.
 In 2023, the prevalence of obesity in Malaysia, Indonesia and the Philippines were more than 20% while Singapore was about 11.6%.